brucecastro/nuxt-starter/README.md

 ## Deployment

-Cloudflare Pages is currently [set up](https://developers.cloudflare.com/pages/framework-guides/deploy-a-nuxt-site/) to build and statically render the application with [SSG](https://nuxt.com/docs/getting-started/deployment#static-hosting), whenever new changes are pushed to this repository.
+Cloudflare Pages is currently [set up](https://developers.cloudflare.com/pages/framework-guides/deploy-a-nuxt-site/) on this repository.
+Pushing to the branches `main`, `stage`, and `dev` generates a [static](https://nuxt.com/docs/getting-started/deployment#static-hosting) build and publishes the app to production.

 To manually generate a static build for production, use: